phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [at the end of the previous post]: ./second-edition/posts/09-paging-introduction/index.md#accessing-the-page-tables

 The next section discusses the problem in detail and provides different approaches to a solution.
-Afterwards, we will implement a function to translate virtual to physical addresses and learn how to create new mappings in the page tables.
+Afterwards, we implement a function that traverses the page table hierarchie in order to translate virtual to physical addresses.
+Finally, we learn how to create new mappings in the page tables and how to find unused memory frames for creating new page tables.

 ## Accessing Page Tables